 Welsh Ornithological Society: what we do

 The Welsh Ornithological Society is a registered charity with around 300 members.
 It is governed by a Constitution and holds its Annual General Meeting as a precursor to a national conference, usually in November.
 The trustees on Council are responsible for running the Society and are drawn from all over Wales, with a variety of different interests and experience in birds and their conservation.
-The priorities are guided by a five year strategy approved in 2015.
+The priorities are guided by a five year strategy , most recently updated in 2020.

 The approved minutes of Annual General Meetings, annual accounts, and minutes of Council meetings can be downloaded from our business archive.

 Two of the most evident outputs from the WOS each year are an annual national conference and its journal, Birds in Wales, available to members by post and through our online archive .
 In addition, WOS offers small grants to support the conservation of priority bird species in Wales, and has a Young Conservationists Bursary to support 18-25 year olds.
 We also invite nominations each year for the Lifetime Achievement Award and entries for the Derek Moore Student Research Award, both given at the annual Conference.